 A computer can carry out operations that you request at amazing speeds.
 The trick is learning how to instruct the machine to do your bidding.
-Learning a programming language (in this case, Java) that allows you to direct the machine is necessary and interesting, but it is not the focus of this course.
-The true focus, and the greater challenge, is determining which operations you want the machine to perform.
+Learning a programming language (in this case, Python) that allows you to direct the machine is necessary and interesting, but it is not the sole focus of this course.
+The real focus, and the greater challenge, is determining which operations you want the machine to perform.
 Learning a language in which to express these operations is merely a side-effect of this course, albeit a useful one.

 Given a particular problem that you want to solve, you first need to devise a solution.
 Then, you need to devise a sequence of operations that will carry out that solution-that is, an algorithm.
 Only then can you express that algorithm in some programming language, thus creating a program.
 In this course, we will tackle increasingly difficult problems for which we can create programmable solutions.
-Although we will only introduce you to programming and algorithmic problem solving, by its end you will have seen and used all of the basic building blocks necessary to devise and express the solution to any computational problem.
+Although we will have time only to introduce you to the concepts of algorithmic problem solving and computer programming, you will have seen and used all of the basic building blocks necessary to devise and express the solution to any computational problem.

 The basic topics are given below, roughly in the order that will we cover them.
 If you have no idea what some (or many) of them are, don't be alarmed-you will find out soon enough.
 This course assumes no previous knowledge of programming, computing, or computers, so few students will identify any of these terms.
-If you have had some programming experience, please talk to me as soon as possible.
+If you have had some programming experience, please talk to me as soon as possible, just in case you should be taking Introduction to Computer Science II instead of this course.
 Here are the topics:

-- Storing, moving, and combining data: Variables and primitive data types. - Choosing which and how many operations to perform: Conditional statements and loop statements. - Making and using small, self-contained units of code: Methods, method calls, and encapsulation. - Using simple data collections: Arrays, single- and multi-dimensional. - Basic algorithmic strategy and analysis: Searching, sorting, shuffling, and how long they take. - Basic file I/O: Reading and writing sequences of data. - Basic object orientation: Using objects and defining new classes.
+- Storing, moving, and combining data: Variables and data types. - Choosing which and how many operations to perform: Conditional statements and loop statements. - Making and using small, self-contained units of code: Functions, function calls, and encapsulation. - Using simple data collections: Lists, single- and multi-dimensional. - Basic algorithmic strategy and analysis: Searching, sorting, shuffling, and how long they take. - Basic file I/O: Reading and writing sequences of data. - Basic object orientation: Using objects and defining new classes.